leandroperini/thinksurance/README.md

 #### <a id="translate_the_word"></a>Translate the word to PigLatin

-This will translate the word `example` is in PigLatin
+This will translate the word `example` to PigLatin

 > [http://thinksurance.local:8080/pig-latin/convert/example](http://thinksurance.local:8080/pig-latin/convert/example)

 #### <a id="analyze_the_word"></a>Analyze the word in relation to PigLatin

-This will analyze and return all information about the word `example` related to PigLatin such as if it is or not in PigLatin and in case of not it's translation.
+This will analyze and return all information about the word `example` related to PigLatin such as if it is or not in PigLatin and in case of not, it's translation.

 > [http://thinksurance.local:8080/pig-latin/example](http://thinksurance.local:8080/pig-latin/example)